FIL-Builders/onramp-contracts/README.md

 ### Deploying smart contracts with Hardhat
 The data onramp project port Filecoin storage capacity to any other blockchain using smart contracts.
 To achieve this cross-chain storage solution, we need to deploy a set of contracts on Filecoin and any other L1/L2 source chain.

-Overal, contracts should be deployed on the source chain and Filecoin are listed as below.
+In this branch, we are using Filecoin calibration only.
+Therefore, contracts should be deployed on Filecoin are listed as below.
 - Filecoin
     - DealClientAxl from `Prover-Axelar.sol`
     - OnRampContract from `Onramp.sol`
     - ForwardingProofMockBridge from `Oracle.sol`

-We will use hardhat to deploy contracts on both Filecoin & Linea.
+We will use hardhat to deploy contracts on both Filecoin calibration.
 1. clone this repo & install all dependencies
     ```
     git clone https://github.com/FIL-Builders/onramp-contracts.git